Most Comfortable Mattress of 2022: Reviews and Buyer’s Guide

 So you want to know what the most comfortable mattress is?
 The quick answer: The mattress that best suits your needs will prove to be the most comfortable.
 This isn’t a cop-out, it’s just the quick answer.
 The truth is, there is no magic mattress that is best for everyone.

 To figure out where to start reading mattress reviews, you need to ask and answer a few questions about how your current sleep leaves you feeling every morning.
 If you ended up here, chances are you’re experiencing some sort of restlessness or pain from your current mattress and you either want or need a better night’s sleep.
 First, we’ll introduce the most popular types of mattresses, then we’ll help you determine which is right for you.

-Most Comfortable Mattresses of 2021
+Most Comfortable Mattress of 2022

 - Amerisleep AS3 — The AS3 uses pressure-relieving memory foam and zoned support technology to make a contouring and sleep-enhancing mattress.
 Plus, they offer a 100-night sleep trial and a 20-year warranty.

 Our favorite mattress in our search for the most comfortable bed is Amerisleep’s AS3 because it perfectly balances comfort and support.
 It has three inches of cushioning Bio-Pur® to contour to your body and HIVE® technology to support you in a healthy sleep position.

 Its medium firmness makes it suitable for the majority of sleepers, but it’s especially comfortable for side sleepers, combo sleepers, and back sleepers.
 The AS3 is also a nice choice for couples with different sleep needs since it works well for most sleeping positions.

 The AS3 has three foam layers: the Bio-Pur® comfort layer, Affinity layer with HIVE®, and Bio-Core®.
 The mattress is wrapped in a breathable, cotton cover that’s easy to remove for washing.